 Making a full recovery from a breast lift takes a few weeks and optimal results do not occur for several months.
 GraceMed recommends waiting to buy new bras at least 6 weeks after surgery.
-After a breast lift, you should plan for a couple weeks of modified activities before you can fully resume normal activities
+After a breast lift, you should plan for a couple of weeks of modified activities before you can fully resume normal activities.

 Before / After

 How is a breast lift done without implants?